-If the PowerPlex® 5-dye chemistry is not the active dye set, locate the PowerPlex® 5-dye spectral in the List of Calibrations for Dye Set G5, and select Set. - 7.
-In the run scheduler, locate the plate record that you just created in Steps 3 and 4, and click once on the name to highlight it. - 8.
-Once the plate record is highlighted, click the plate graphic that corresponds to the plate on the autosampler that contains your amplified samples. - 9.
-When the plate record is linked to the plate, the plate graphic changes from yellow to green, and the green RunInstrument arrow becomes enabled. - 10.
-Select the green Run Instrument arrow on the toolbar to start the sample run. - 11.
+- 9. When the plate record is linked to the plate, the plate graphic changes from yellow to green, and the green Run Instrument arrow will become enabled. - 10.
+Choose the green Run Instrument arrow on the toolbar to start the sample run. - 11.
 Monitor electrophoresis by observing the run, view, array or capillaries viewer window in the data collection software.
 Each injection will take approximately 40 minutes.